-Religious communities of women represented in the Diocese of Orlando
+Religious communities of women represented

 Impelled by the Spirit of Jesus, we commit ourselves to co-create a world of compassion, justice and peace.
 We nurture in ourselves and in others a trust and confidence in God’s faithful presence.
 We further commit ourselves to making God’s providence more visible in our world.